What is the earliest I can drop my child off for camp?

 You may choose to pack your child a lunch or send EXACT CHANGE with a LUNCH ORDER FORM.
 We ask that you do not send anything in breakable containers.
 In addition you are free to send a small amount of money for drinks and ice cream at the Snack Shack.Are swim lessons offered during camp?

-Pending staff availability, Squirts & Juniors are offered swim lessons some mornings during two week sessions ONLY, Sports and Seniors have free swim.
+Pending staff availability and weather conditions, our youngest campers may be offered swim lessons some mornings during two week sessions ONLY.
 All campers have a free swim in the afternoon.
-On occasion, a swim session may be missed due to weather or a special camp activity.
 In addition, swim lessons are offered at 4:00pm - 6pm after camp by through a separate registration.
 Children registered for after camp swim lessons need to be signed out of camp by a parent, approved adult, or After-Care staff (w/written permission from parent/guardian), and then taken over to swim lessons.My child wants to be on Swim Team, can he/she leave camp and walk over to Swim Team?

 Swim Team members must be signed out of camp by a parent, approved adult, or After-Care staff (w/written permission from parent/guardian), and taken over to Swim Team.
 The Swim Coaches are busy training team members and cannot be responsible for children at other times and locations.What health and safety regulations do you follow?